Is a Pre-Law undergraduate major necessary?

 How soon will I be contacted after I apply?

 Your file must be complete before it is reviewed by the Admissions Committee.
-A file is complete when we have received all materials on the Application Checklist, including the paper copy of your CAS report.
+A file is complete when we have received all materials on the Application Checklist, including your CAS report.
 You will be notified via e-mail when your file is complete.
 If you do not receive an email, you should check your CAS account for missing documentation.
-Most decisions are made between December and April.
+Most admissions decisions are made between December and April.

 How do I become a Missouri resident?